eloj/radix-sorting/README.md

 gather/scatter support.
 I'm looking forward to be proven wrong about this in the future.

 For other architectures this may be more viable.

-### <a name="cpu-bugs"></a> CPU Bugs

-The numbers quoted in the [motivation](#motivation) were taken on intel microcode 06-3a-09 version 0x1c (Ivy Bridge).
-A later update to 0x1f (dated 2018-02-07), issued to mitigate [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) and [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)), possibly in combination with linux kernel changes, decreased performance _significantly_.
-The ~460ms radix sort now took ~630ms, and the `std::sort` went from 3.5s to 5s.

-Fortunately an upgrade from kernel 4.18.16 to 4.20.7, still on the 0x1f microcode, clawed back much performance and a normal `malloc` backed run now takes ~450ms again, while the fastest configuration using `mmap` is able to sort 40M 32-bit integers in ~410ms on this machine.

 ## <a name="cpp-implementation"></a> C++ Implementation